bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.6.3

 * Added [InfoBubble](https://github.com/googlemaps/js-info-bubble) support and example file.
+* Added location results total count if HTML element with .bh-sl-total-results class exists.
 * Added markerAlphaColor setting to change the marker letter color.
 * Added reset functionality that can be triggered via a button that has the CSS class "bh-sl-reset".
 * Added query string parameter filter check so that results can be filtered with URL query strings.
-* Fixed issue with maxDistance and querystringParams settings combonation.
+* Fixed issue with maxDistance and querystringParams settings combination.
+* Moved some functionality from processData into new separate methods.

 ### Version 2.6.2